Black Mafia Family: In popular culture

-Jabari Hayes, an alleged member of the BMF who allegedly served as their courier and distributor, wrote the book Miles in the Life (2009) and is also the executive producer of a 2017 documentary by the same name.
-In both, Hayes recounts his upbringing in public housing in Brooklyn with a crack-addicted mother and a move to St. Louis as a high-schooler to escape his surroundings, eventually landing in Atlanta where after graduating from Morehouse College, he began operating a valet parking service that eventually led to his alleged involvement with the BMF.BMF: The Rise and Fall of Big Meech and the Black Mafia Family was released in 2012.
+Jabari Hayes, an alleged member of the BMF who allegedly served as their courier and distributor, wrote the book Miles in the Life (2009) and is also the executive producer of a 2017 documentary by the same name.BMF: The Rise and Fall of Big Meech and the Black Mafia Family was released in 2012.
 The author is Mara Shalhoup, who wrote the first in-depth report on BMF for Creative Loafing in 2006.

+In 2010, American rapper Rick Ross released the song "B.M.F.
+(Blowin' Money Fast)" with the title's acronym being in reference to the organization's name.
+The song's chorus also repeatedly mentions Demetrius Flenory's alias, "Big Meech".

-The 2012 documentary ″BMF: The Rise and Fall of a Hip-Hop Drug Empire″ explores the 14-year investigation that led to one of the largest drugs busts in history.
+The 2012 documentary BMF: The Rise and Fall of a Hip-Hop Drug Empire explores the 14-year investigation.

+The documentary series Gangland covered the Black Mafia Family in its 87th episode.

 In 2021, a drama television series called Black Mafia Family premiered on STARZ, produced by Curtis "50 Cent" Jackson.
 Demetrius Flenory is played by his real-life son, Demetrius "Lil Meech" Flenory Jr.

+In 2025, American singer SZA, released the single "BMF", from the reissue of her sophomore studio album SOS retitled Lana, which references both Black Mafia Family and Blowin Money Fast.

+Snitching allegations

+In 2025, American rapper Curtis "50 Cent' Jackson launched snitching allegations against Demetrius "Big Meech" Flenory Sr. This happened after Meech appeared in a video with 50 Cent's rival Rick Ross.
+50 claimed Meech cooperated with federal investigations by using then federal informant "Tammy Cowins" in a third-party cooperation effort to get his jail sentence reduced by implicating other individuals involved in criminal activity.
+Meech appeared on social media and addressed the allegations with the following statement: "I was not going to address this, because I'm not going to let nobody trick me off the streets.
+I never folded, never told, never will.
+Death before dishonor always with me."